The Descriptive Complexity of Graph Neural Networks: Preliminaries

 We let $\gamma\coloneqq\max\big\{\lambda(\FF),\inorm{\FF(\vec 0)}\big\}$. \end{proof}

-\begin{remark} The reader may wonder why we take the constants $\lambda,\gamma$ in Lemma~\ref{lem:fnngrowth} to be integers.
-The reason is that we can easily represent positiv integers by closed terms $(\one+\ldots+\one)$ in the logic $\FOC$, and this will be convenient later. \end{remark}
+\begin{myremark} The reader may wonder why we take the constants $\lambda,\gamma$ in Lemma~\ref{lem:fnngrowth} to be integers.
+The reason is that we can easily represent positive integers by closed terms $(\one+\ldots+\one)$ in the logic $\FOC$, and this will be convenient later. \uend \end{myremark}

 We often make further restrictions on the FNNs we consider.
 An FNN is \emph{piecewise linear} if all its activation functions are piecewise linear.
 An FNN is \emph{rational piecewise linear} if all weights and biases are dyadic rationals and all activation functions are rational piecewise linear.
 The relu function and the linearised sigmoid function (see Example~\ref{exa:pl-activation}) are typical examples of rational piecewise linear activation functions.
 An FNN is \emph{rpl approximable} if all its activation functions are rpl approximable.
 The logistic function and the hyperbolic tangent function (see Example~\ref{exa:rpl-app}) are typical examples of rpl approximable activation functions.